Check Out Lastminute

 Town of Nailsworth

-Nailsworth is a small but thriving and very welcoming town once noted for its involvement in the Cotswolds wool trade, but is now a happy and friendly centre for a wide variety of local interests.
+Nailsworth is a small and very welcoming town once noted for its involvement in the Cotswolds wool trade, but is now a happy and friendly centre for a wide variety of local interests.
 It lies in a wooded valley on the A46, just over 20 miles north of Bath and 18 miles south of Cheltenham and is said to have the largest number of working water wheels per square mile in the country.

 Nearby are Badminton and Gatcombe Park, both world famous for their horse trials, and High Grove, the home of Prince Charles, is a few miles away near the historic town of Tetbury.